Companion SDK & API reference

 companion.sendWorldState({ type: 'game.event', data: 'low_health' });

-await call.end(); // ends the voice session; transcript folds into memoryRepresentative mode (on-behalf-of)
+await call.close(); // ends the voice session; transcript folds into memoryRepresentative mode (on-behalf-of)

 Pass a visitor and the session flips from owner-facing to representative: the companion answers that visitor on the owner's behalf (customer-service style) using only screened owner context — never the owner's private memory, system prompt, or PII.